 In order to do a destination justice — whether it be Prague, Hamburg, Munich or Berlin — one may feel it’s necessary to visit iconic landmarks, learn about its history, indulge in local cuisine and traditions, and perhaps gain an understanding of what it is like to live like a local.

-2 days in Berlin certainly make for a worthwhile trip but your will just barely scratch the surface of this multifaceted and dynamic city.
+2 days can certainly make for a worthwhile trip but you will just barely scratch the surface of this multifaceted and dynamic city.

 With 3 days in Berlin, you’ll have enough time to experience the majority of the city’s highlights but not enough to dig deeper into the city’s eclectic neighbourhoods.